 Below are some suggestions and things to know to make the most out of your Pet Lover Show experience.

 TIP #1: Pets are welcome to the event, and lots of people do bring their dogs.
-There are sections of the venue where dogs aren’t permitted, however, like, for obvious reasons, in the cat section or in the area where the rabbit races take place.
+There are sections of the venue where dogs aren’t permitted, however, like in the cat section or in the area where the rabbit races take place.

 TIP #3: If you take your dog(s) they might get the chance to have a massage, run in a race or “be discovered” by talent scouts from the SuperDogs show.
 They’ll also have the opportunity to sniff lots of other dogs.
 If you leave Fluffy or Bruno at home, however, they’ll miss out (but you’ll have an extra hand free to hold all your purchases).